argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

         print(a_file.read())
 ```

-and with annotations we can do:
+But by using annotations we can avoid repeating the `path` of the file, and access the artifact as if it's a regular Python argument of the given type:

 ```python
 @script()